H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

 For future developments, it is of interest to keep in mind the test functions used in the stability inequality \eqref{stabilityLip}.
 Up to trivial cut-off functions $\zeta$, \cite{C10} used $\xi= |\nabla u| \varphi (u)\zeta$ for some appropriate function $\varphi$.
 Both \cite{CFRS} and the current paper use, for interior regularity, the two test functions $\xi=\mathbf{c}\eta$ given by \eqref{test1} and \eqref{test2} (this last one with $\eta$ being a cut-off).
 Instead, \cite{C19} and the recent \cite{PZZ2} use

 for some positive exponents $\beta$ ---\cite{PZZ2} takes the optimal exponent $\beta=(n-2)/2$.

 1.3.2.
 Our boundary regularity results require $f\geq 0$, $f'\geq 0$, and $f''\geq 0$.
-Both the proof in \cite{CFRS} and the one of this paper, which are completely different, turn out to need these three conditions.
+Both the proof in \cite{CFRS} and the one from \cite{C22quant} in the current paper, which are completely different, turn out to need these three conditions.
 It is not known if these hypotheses could be relaxed.

-Theorem 1.5 in \cite{CFRS} establishes H\"older regularity up to the boundary in domains $\Omega$ of class $C^3$.
-May the regularity of the domain be improved?

 1.3.3.
-It is an open problem to extend the techniques of \cite{CFRS} to stable solutions of MEMS problems (see, e.g.\ \cite{EGG, Lin-Yang}) and reach a regularity result in the optimal range $n\leq 6$.
+Bruera and Cabr\'e~\cite{BC} have extended some of the techniques of \cite{CFRS} to stable solutions of MEMS problems (see, e.g.\ \cite{EGG, Lin-Yang}) to reach a regularity result in the optimal range $n\leq 6$.
 Here one has the equation $-\Delta u =\lambda f(u)$ for positive nonlinearities $f:[0,1)\to\R$ which blow-up at $u=1$ in such a way that $\int_0^1 f=+\infty$.
 In this new setting, a solution is said to be regular when $\Vert u\Vert_{L^\infty(\Omega)}< 1$.\footnote{Note that the results of \cite{CFRS} apply to this class of blow-up nonlinearities ---in fact, they appeared naturally while proving the results of Section~4 in that paper.
-Thus, Corollary 4.3 of \cite{CFRS} gives H\"older regularity of stable solutions to MEMS problems when $n\leq 9$.
-However, this does not prevent the solution to be singular in the new meaning, that is, equal to $1$ at some points.}
+Thus, Corollary 4.3 of \cite{CFRS} gives H\"older regularity of stable solutions~$u$ to MEMS problems when $n\leq 9$.
+However, this does not prevent the solution to be singular in the new meaning, that is, to have $u=1$ at some point (and thus $-\Delta u =f(u)=+\infty$ at that point, from what we see $u\notin C^2$).} The result requires, however, a Crandall-Rabinowitz type assumption on the nonlinearity, more precisely, that $\liminf_{t\uparrow 1} \left(ff''/(f')^2\right) (t) >1$ ---or, equivalently, that $f^{-a}$ is concave near~1 for some $a>0$.

 1.3.4.
+A Crandall-Rabinowitz type assumption on $f$ (a weaker one) is also used by Figalli and Franceschini~\cite{FF}, where they prove partial regularity results for stable solutions in arbitrary dimensions.
+This substantially improves the Morrey regularity results for $n \geq 10$ of~\cite[Theorem 1.9]{CFRS}.

-The results of \cite{CFRS} have been extended by Figalli and Zhang~\cite{Fig-Zhang} to finite Morse index solutions (a larger class than stable solutions).
+1.3.5.
+The results of \cite{CFRS} have been extended by Figalli and Zhang~\cite{Fig-Zhang} to finite Morse index solutions, a larger class than stable solutions.
 Here the nonlinearity must be required to be supercritical, in an appropriate sense.
 It would be interesting to make further progress on finite Morse index solutions, both in bounded domains and in the entire space.
 See also the presentation and open problems in~\cite{Wang}.